Come and join us!

 For actors: CFT does not have a full-time, in-house casting department.
 Our Casting Associate, Charlotte Sutton CDG, works on most Festival productions (occasionally alongside other freelance casting directors).
 We endeavour to uphold the theatre Audition Guidelines as specified by the Casting Directors Guild.

-Summary: We are looking for an experienced No.1 Sound Technician to join the Sound Department for our brand new production of Crazy For You.
+Summary: We are looking for a No.1 Sound Operator for our production of Local Hero.

 Work Experience and Training